kshedden/case_studies/methods/survival.typ

 == Hazard ratios and hazard proportionality

 A _hazard ratio_ is the ratio between two hazard values.
-For example, we may have two groups of subjects (e.g. people exposed or not exposed to a risk factor), with each group having a hazard function $h_k (t)$ where $k=0, 1$ corresponds to not exposed and exposed people, respectively.
+For example, we may have two groups of subjects (e.g. people exposed or not exposed to a risk factor), with each group having a hazard function $h_k (t)$ where $k=0, 1$ corresponds to unexposed and exposed people, respectively.
 The hazard ratio at time $t$ is $frac(h_1(t), h_0(t), style: "horizontal")$.
-This is a very useful measure of the "risk" associated with an exposure.
-For example, if the hazard ratio is 2 then (roughly speaking) exposed people have twice the instantaneous risk of experiencing the event as non-exposed people.
+This is a very useful measure of the "instantaneous risk" associated with an exposure.
+For example, if the hazard ratio is 2 then exposed people have twice the instantaneous risk of experiencing the event as non-exposed people.

-Under an assumption of _proportional hazards_ hazard ratios are constant in time, meaning in the two-group setting that $h_1 prop h_0$.
+Under an assumption of _proportional hazards_ hazard ratios are constant in time, meaning in the two-group setting that $h_1 prop h_0$ for all times $t$.
 As we will see below, many popular methods for survival analysis assume proportional hazards, but it is important to note that this assumed proportionality may not always hold in practice.

+One approach to exploring possible non-proportional hazards is through the use of _Schoenfeld residuals_.
+The derivation is somewhat involved so we do not give it here.
+The _scaled Schoenfeld residuals_ $r_(i j)^*$ are of particular interest.
+There is a scaled Schoenfeld residual for every unit experiencing the event (i.e. when $delta_i = 1$) and for every covariate $j=1, ..., p$.
+The residual $r^*_(i j)$ captures the deviation from proportional hazards at time $Y_i = T_i$ for the effect of covariate $j$.
+If you smooth the $r^*_(i j)$ against the times $Y_i$, you will get a visual sense of whether the covariate effect is proportional (if the smooth is roughly constant), of if the hazard for that covariate changes over time (the pattern of change is reflected in the smoothed residuals).

 == Estimating the marginal hazard function